In-house marketing team vs marketing agency.

 The in-house team breaks when you've hired one excellent Head of Marketing and now need them to also be excellent at PPC, SEO, email, organic social, brand, and creative.
 They can be excellent at maybe two.
 The rest gets done badly or not at all, and you don't notice for six months.

 The hybrid breaks when nobody owns the strategy.
-If your in-house head and your studio strategist disagree on direction, the work stalls.
+If your in-house head and your agency strategist disagree on direction, the work stalls.
 The hybrid only works when one party is clearly the strategic owner and the other is the delivery partner.

 When the cost calculation surprises people